How Can I Make My Child’s Christmas Magical?

 The mental state you’re in when interacting with your kids matters ENORMOUSLY.

 We’ve all been there.
 We’re stressed and snap at the kids.
-Or we’re overwhelmed and less affectionate because we just can’t handle it all right now.
+Or we’re overwhelmed and less affectionate because we just can’t handle it all.

 But consider the impact this has on them.
 If your mental health suffers over the holidays, you’re not creating that magical Christmas you dream about.
 It’s going to look more like a nightmare.

-So, let go of perfection, schedule in plenty of downtimes for mom, and delegate holiday tasks.
+So, let go of perfection, schedule in plenty of downtime, delegate holiday tasks, and make sure you don’t overdo it.
 You won’t regret this step!

 5. PRESENCE OVER PRESENTS

-As part of being intentional, be sure to emphasize experiences above stuff this holiday season.
-Their childhood memories will be about the adventures you had together, not the 30 gifts they forgot about by February.
+As part of being intentional, be sure to emphasize experiences over stuff this holiday season.
+Their childhood memories will be about the adventures you had together, not the 30 forgotten gifts they got.
 Here are a few ways to emphasis togetherness:

 Spend meaningful time together before Christmas, but also use your money to show your kids how much you want to BE with them.
 Here are a few examples of “gifts” to buy them: